HelloMokuzai/AstralCredits/README.md

 VISION
 - To bootstrap a completely self-sustaining ecosystem through free distribution of XAC tokens.

-TEAM
+DEVS
+- MKZI⚡, PRUSSIA

+FOUNDERS
-- MKZI⚡, PRUSSIA, DABz, Nishikigoi, MiniMogMoogle
+- MKZI⚡, DABz, Nishikigoi, MiniMogMoogle

 SUPPORT
 - You can support the development of the XAC project by purchasing NFT badges - [Sparkles NFTs](https://sparklesnft.com/collection/astralcredits/)